-5. The NEF sends the HTTP response message to the AF correspondingly.
+5. The NEF sends back an HTTP response message to the AF correspondingly.

 6A.
-The PCF previously subscribed to the changes of service parameter during UE Policy Association Establishment procedure (see subclause 5.6.1).
+If the PCF(s) have previously subscribed to the changes of service parameters during the UE Policy Association Establishment procedure (see subclause 5.6.1), then: